- Oggetto:

 Risultati dell'apprendimento attesi

-- Be able to evaluate the role of Indian legal, political and cultural spaces as means of achieving social change and social justice.
+- Be able to evaluate the role of legal, political and cultural spaces as means of achieving social change and social justice.

-- Be able to illustrate how Indian law is embedded in social life and to identify the nexus between law and culture, identity, religion, economy, and politics.
+- Be able to illustrate how law is embedded in social life and to identify the nexus between law and culture, identity, religion, economy, and politics.

 - Have acquired a deeper knowledge of various social science approaches to research into Asian laws.